robertfmurdock/robertfmurdock.github.io/_posts/2017-08-02-Strange-Adventures.md

 1. Substantial upgrades to the Pillar Squad Model, including:

-    - Branding "standing teams at pillar" as the "Pillar Squad Model"
+    - Branding "standing teams at Pillar" as the "Pillar Squad Model"
     - Ran many conceptual tests of the Pillar Squad Model, based on historical scenarios
     - Built out an initial map of how the GLR region "could" be managed within the "Pillar Squad Model"
     - Developed a usable Elasticity metric so teams can self-assess how much change they can tolerate.
 [Read it Here!](https://github.com/robertfmurdock/team-solar-system/blob/master/ElasticityScale.md)